🌎 🦘 ⛰️ 🧬

 🪄

 When Wegener published his theory in 1912, most scientists dismissed it.
-The evidence he collected was actually quite good — the problem was something else entirely.
-He had no way to explain the mechanism: the physical force or process that could actually move something as enormous and heavy as a continent through solid rock.
-Without that explanation, most geologists refused to accept the idea.
+The evidence he had collected was actually quite good, the problem was something else entirely.
+He had no way to explain the mechanism: the physical force or process that could move something as enormous and heavy as a continent through solid rock.
+Without that explanation, most geologists refused to accept the idea, no matter how compelling the fossils and rock patterns were.

 Wegener died in 1930 without seeing his theory accepted.
-It was not until the 1950s and 1960s that oceanographers discovered the answer while mapping the seafloor.
-They found that Earth's crust is not one solid shell.
-It is broken into large sections called tectonic plates — like cracked pieces of an eggshell — that float and move slowly on the hot, semi-molten rock below.
-This discovery became the theory of plate tectonics, and it provided exactly the mechanism that Wegener was missing.
+It was not until the 1950s and 1960s that oceanographers mapping the seafloor found the answer: Earth's crust is not one solid shell.
+It is broken into large sections called tectonic plates (like cracked pieces of an eggshell) that float and move slowly on the hot, semi-molten rock below.
+This discovery became the theory of plate tectonics, and it provided exactly the mechanism Wegener was missing.

 🌟